pUrGe12/TerminAI/README.md

 ---

-ToDo
+Pending work:

 - [x] Write the workflow properly.
 Don't leave anything ambiguous.
-- [ ] Start coding the web-sockets communication part and the terminal GUI
+- [x] Start coding the web-sockets communication part and the terminal GUI.
+- [ ] Make the repository navigable.
 - [ ] Figure out which models to use in extraction layer.
 Mostly Bart?
 - [ ] Update README.md